huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param number tileEnd: index of the last tile to set.
 Defaults to ``-1`` (the last tile)
    :param boolean forceRedraw: Force the map view to refresh.
 Defaults to ``true``.
 Redrawing the map view is expensive, so set to ``false`` when making many consecutive map edits, and then redraw the map once using ``map.redraw()``.

+..js:function:: map.getTilePixels(tileId)

+   Gets the pixel data for the specified tile.
+The pixel data is an array of numbers indicating which palette color each pixel uses.
+Tiles are 8x8, so the pixel array will be 64 elements long.

+   :returns array: the pixel data

 Settings Functions
 ^^^^^^^^^^^^^^^^^^